YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 case above, load YUI from the client.
 See also the :ref:`yui.config <yui_config>` for descriptions of the properties as well as possible and default values.

-In the following sections, we'll take a closer look at how to use each of these methods, with the custom CDN serving YUI with SSL.
+In the following sections, we'll take a closer look at how to use each of these methods, with the custom CDN section including an example of serving YUI with SSL.

 .. _serving_to_app-yui_cdn: